smyleeface/LambdaSharpTool/Bootstrap/ReadMe.md

   info          Show LambdaSharp settings new           Create new LambdaSharp asset

-Run 'dotnet lash [command] --help' for more information about a command.
+Run 'MindTouch.LambdaSharp.Tool [command] --help' for more information about a command.
 ```

 ## 2) λ# Bootstrap